Hyslop History, Family Crest & Coats of Arms

 - William D. Hyslop, American Republican politician, U.S. Attorney for the Eastern District of Washington, 1991-93; Delegate to Republican National Convention from Washington, 2004

-- Wade A. Hyslop Jr., American Democrat politician, Delegate to Democratic National Convention from Connecticut, 1996
+- Wade A. Hyslop Jr., American Democratic Party politician, Delegate to Democratic National Convention from Connecticut, 1996

-- Robert Hyslop, American Democrat politician, Candidate for Presidential Elector for Michigan, 1916
+- Robert Hyslop, American Democratic Party politician, Candidate for Presidential Elector for Michigan, 1916

 - John Hyslop, American politician, Member of Minnesota State House of Representatives 9th District, 1874